Vinaayakk97/Vinaayakk97/README.md

 - 👋 Hi, I’m @Vinaayakk97
-- 👀 I am currently working as Junior Software Developer at Anant Infomedia with experience of 1 year.
+- 👀 I am currently working as Junior Software Developer at Anant Infomedia,Goa with experience of 1 year.
 Worked on HTML, CSS, JavaScript, Bootstrap, PHP, MYSQL and also have knowledge in React.js and Node.js
 - 🌱 I’m currently learning Node.js

 <!---